katjatuma/katjatuma.github.io/index.md

 <IMG SRC="hack1.png" style="float: left; width:100%; margin-right: 20px; margin-bottom: 10px"/> --->

 <p style="text-align: left;">
-Humbled to have received this year's <a href="https://amsterdamyoungacademy.nl/aya-recognition-rewards-award-2/">AYA award</a> in the category for societal impact!
+<b>Hack4her:</b> Are you driven to innovate and develop something cool?
+Hack4Her is the place for you: <a href="https://hack4her.github.io">here</a>.
+Join us at the Vrije Universiteit in June!
 </p>

 <p style="text-align: left;">
-<b>Hack4her:</b> Are you curious about hackathons and want to create something cool?
-Read more <a href="https://vu.nl/en/events/2022/hack4her">here</a> and join us this year!
+Humbled to have received this year's <a href="https://amsterdamyoungacademy.nl/aya-recognition-rewards-award-2/">AYA award</a> in the category for societal impact!
 </p>